Ifycode-experiments/git-github-training-resource/README.md

 #
 > **Note**
 >
 >This repository is for putting together the learning resources for the Git & Github for collaboration training project.

+#
+> **Note**
+>
-You can [access the video lectures live on the gitbook resource](https://obiagba-mary.gitbook.io/git-and-github-training-exercises).
+> You can [access the video lectures live on the gitbook resource](https://obiagba-mary.gitbook.io/git-and-github-training-exercises).
 You can also access the video content from the [youtube playlist](https://youtube.com/playlist?list=PLMDhbo3xlD1ESa1_9WN4yG7bGDDksEQx7), but we recommend you access the videos from the gitbook resource as it is more engaging.
 The gitbook resource also contains guidance for communicating with the instructor along the way.

 #
 > **Note**